 • Avoid abrupt starts and sudden accelerations.
-If your vehicle has a manual transmission, always start out in first gear and release the clutch at moderate engine revolution.
+For MT models, always start out in first gear and release the clutch pedal at moderate engine revolution.

-• Avoid uneven steering, sharp turns and rapid lane changes.
+• Avoid uneven steering, sharp turns and

+rapid lane changes.

 • Slow down before turning.
 Make a longer than normal turning radius because the trailer wheels will be closer than the vehicle wheels to the inside of the turn.
 In a tight turn, the trailer could hit your vehicle.